ucecuzzo2/Database-Project/README.md

    ```shell
    ./class_database
    ```
-4. Follow the on-screen instructions to perform database operations:
-   - Enter 'C' to create a new class record.
-   - Enter 'R' to read class information.
-   - Enter 'U' to update class information.
-   - Enter 'D' to delete a class record.
-   - Enter 'S' to save the database to a file.
-   - Enter 'Q' to quit the program.

 ## Dependencies
 This project uses C++ and standard libraries.
 Ensure you have a C++ compiler installed on your system.